-- a single static PowerPoint slide is permitted (no slide transitions, animations or movement of any description, the slide is to be displayed from the beginning of the oration)
+- A single static PowerPoint slide is permitted.
+No slide transitions, animations or 'movement' of any description are allowed.
+The slide is to be presented from the beginning of the oration.

-- no additional electronic media (eg sound and video files)
+- No additional electronic media (e.g. sound and video files) are permitted.

-- no additional props (eg costumes, musical instruments, laboratory equipment)
+- No additional props (e.g. costumes, musical instruments, laboratory equipment) are permitted.

-- presentations are limited to three minutes maximum and competitors exceeding three minutes are disqualified.
+- Presentations are limited to three minutes maximum and competitors exceeding three minutes are disqualified.

-- presentations are to be spoken word (eg no poems, raps or songs)
+- Presentations are to be spoken word (e.g. no poems, raps or songs).

-- presentations are to start from the stage
+- Presentations are to commence from the stage.

-- the decision of the adjudicating panel is final
+- The decision of the adjudicating panel is final.

 You will be judged by a panel of three non-specialists on the following criteria:

-- Did the presentation follow a logical sequence?
+- Did the presentation follow a clear and logical sequence?

 - Did the oration make the audience want to know more?

-- Was the presenter careful not to trivialise or dumb down their research?
+- Was the presenter careful not to trivialise or generalise their research?

-- Did the presenter convey enthusiasm for their work?
+- Did the presenter convey enthusiasm for their research?

 - Did the presenter capture and maintain their audience's attention?

-- Did the speaker use sufficient eye contact and vocal range, maintain a steady pace and a confident stance?
+- Did the speaker have sufficient stage presence, eye contact and vocal range; maintain a steady pace, and have a confident stance?

-- Did the PowerPoint slide enhance, rather than detract from, their presentation - was it clear, legible and concise?
+- Did the PowerPoint slide enhance the presentation - was it clear, legible, and concise?

 The judges will score each competitor out of ten for each criterion.